Why Japan’s New Immigration Law Could Cause Public Backlash

 Saving Public Money

 The government’s primary intention in creating this constraint appears to be saving public money that otherwise would have to be spent on these foreign workers’ and their families.
-If allowed to stand, the restriction seems destined to become cause for domestic and international advocates of human rights and a likely source of public outcries.
+If allowed to stand, the restriction seems destined to become a cause for domestic and international advocates of human rights and a likely source of public outcries.
 The restriction might spread a picture of Japan as a nation uncaring about human rights for those who are not Japanese.

 The foreigners who are currently in the old government-sponsored skill training program will be allowed to move into one of the two new visa categories if they can pass certain skill and Japanese language tests.
 The reason these workers might want to make this move is that the government maintains that the workers in the new visa categories will receive wage compensation that, by law, will be in line with their Japanese counterparts.